wemgl/edu-errstrat-go-code/exercises/non-retryable-error-types/README.md

 immediately fail your Workflow on failure, others who call your Activity may not.

 1. Open `activities.go`.
-In the `ProcessCreditCard` method from the last Exercise, modify the exception that is being thrown to be retryable.
+In the `ProcessCreditCard` method from the last exercise, modify the exception that is being thrown to be retryable.
 To do this, change `NewNonRetryableApplicationError` to `NewApplicationError`.
 Now, when an error is thrown from this Activity, the Activity will be retried.
 2. Save and close the file.